tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Hash.length is its output length in bytes.
 Messages are the concatenation of the indicated handshake messages, including the handshake message type and length fields, but not including record layer headers.
-Note that in some cases a zero-length HashValue (indicated by "") is passed to HKDF-Expand-Label.
+Note that in some cases a zero-length Context (indicated by "") is passed to HKDF-Expand-Label.

 Note: with common hash functions, any label longer than 12 characters